-Objective 5: Increase public awareness on NPS pollution issues and promote the use of effective best management practices to improve soil and water quality.
+Objective 6: Increase public awareness on NPS pollution issues and promote the use of effective best management practices to improve soil and water quality.

-Task 10: Conduct annual educational events at various locations throughout the county to allow area producers to see and learn about soil health practices.
+Task 15: Conduct annual educational events at various locations throughout the county to allow area producers to see and learn about soil health practices.
 Bus tours, field days, and educational workshops will be put on to increase public awareness on NPS issues and effective BMPs.
 When possible, these events will be coordinated with ongoing state and/or federal I/E programs in the area.

-Product: 1 Farm tour/year, 5 Educational workshops
+Product: 1 Farm tour/year, 5 Educational workshops, and stakeholder meetings within priority subwatershed.

-Cost: \$10,000 (\$6,000 319 funds \$4,000 local match) \ In kind match will be used where applicable\
+Cost: \$10,000 (\$6,000 319 funds \$4,000 local match) In kind match will be used where applicable and the general public to promote the project and disseminate information on water quality and

-Task 11: Prepare brochures, quarterly newsletter articles, and direct mailings, to local land users and the general public to promote the project and disseminate information on water quality and NPS pollution management.
+Task 16: Prepare brochures, quarterly newsletter articles, and direct mailings, to local land users

+NPS pollution management.